TarkanAl-Kazily/py-logue-tools/README.md

 ## Tool goals

-The objective of this work will be to create a tool initially matching the primary features of `logue-cli`, which are:
+The objective of this work will be to implement useful functions for interacting with `logue` devices.

-* `probe` connected devices to list their loaded programs
+* `save` will save active settings or presets to a file.
-* `load` new units and presets
+* `load` will restore settings or presets from a file.
+* `download` will install a user module to a slot.